kusu182002/Student-Database-Management/README.md

     Still we can add the information that we need to manage.

 # CONCLUSION:
-   The Restaurant Reservation Database provides a comprehensive solution for managing students records by providing different analysis such as students attendance, grade percent, enrollment details, count of students with specific details etc. It serves as a crucial tool for maintaining student records, improving institutional efficiency, and fostering academic success.
+   The Student Database provides a comprehensive solution for managing students records by providing different analysis such as students attendance, grade percent, enrollment details, count of students with specific details etc. It serves as a crucial tool for maintaining student records, improving institutional efficiency, and fostering academic success.